 #3 Walk Across the Dublin Link Bridge

-Pro Tip: Riverside Crossing Park sits at both ends of the bridge and is still being developed.
-The West Plaza will connect to riverside trails, while the East Plaza will be a place to chill and lounge (and features an ice skating rink in the winter!).
+Pro Tip: Riverside Crossing Park sits at both ends of the bridge.
+The West Plaza connects to riverside trails, while the East Plaza is a place to chill and lounge (and features an ice skating rink in the winter!).

 #4 Shop and Dine at Bridge Park, Dublin, Ohio

-Bridge Park is the sleek, urban neighborhood in downtown on the east side of the Scioto.
+Bridge Park is the sleek, urban neighborhood on the east side of the Scioto.
 Shopping and dining at Bridge Park ranks as one of the fun things to do in Dublin, Ohio!

-Boutique shops (Apricot Lane), fashionable eateries (Cap City Diner and Fado Pub) and sports bars (Pint House) are highlights of the modern community.
+Boutique shops (Bend Active Apparel), fashionable eateries (Kitchen Social, Cap City Diner and Fado Irish Pub) and sports bars (Pins Mechanical and Pint House) are highlights of the modern community.
 If you’re visiting Bridge Park on a Tuesday, check out Local Cantina for great deals on tacos and beer!